intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

-Given the effort involved in fixing problems, the existence of these sorts of bugs can outright prevent the deployment of some types of protocol changes, especially for protocols that are considered critical infrastructure (e.g. BGP, DNS, TLS).
+Given the effort involved in fixing problems, the existence of these sorts of bugs can outright prevent the deployment of some types of protocol changes, especially for protocols that are considered critical infrastructure (e.g., IP, BGP, DNS, or TLS).
 It could even be necessary to come up with a new protocol design that uses a different method to achieve the same result.